What travelers need to know about the Boeing 737 Max 9 grounding

-- The FAA grounded dozens of Boeing 737 Max jets for inspections after a door plug panel blew out during an Alaska Airlines flight.
+- The FAA grounded dozens of Boeing 737 Max 9 planes for inspections after a door plug panel blew out during an Alaska Airlines flight.

 - No one was injured in the accident on Flight 1282, but airlines will have to inspect their Max 9 jets.